nicola144/personal_site/content/posts/sampling_and_estimating.md

 <span style="color:#0695FF"> **Knowing the constant does not help us in sampling.
 Sampling does not help us in estimating the constant.** </span>

-The statement would be more accurate adding caveats like ("by itself, does not help .."), but also less catchy.
+The statement would be more accurate adding caveats like ("by itself, does not help ..").

 In my view, there is something a bit unintuitive about all of this.
 So what is going on here ?
 Is it just trivial that the two tasks should be uninformative about each other?